trentcowden/Waha/README.md

 # Directory Structure

+- `/appStoreLocales/`: Contains small json files that simply make languages show up under "Supported Languages" on the App Store.
-- `assets/`: Contains all images and sound effects.
+- `/assets/`: Contains all images and sound effects.
-- `classes/`: Contains any classes that are used in Waha.
+- `/classes/`: Contains any classes that are used in Waha.
-- `components/`: Contains all of the React Native components.
+- `/components/`: Contains all of the React Native components.
-- `firebase/`: Contains the file `db.js` which exports the Firestore database object to be used throughout the app.
+- `/firebase/`: Contains the file `db.js` which exports the Firestore database object to be used throughout the app.
 This is where you'll put the extra Firebase configuration files as well.
-- `functions/`: Contains various files of grouped-together functions that are used around Waha.
+- `/functions/`: Contains various files of grouped-together functions that are used around Waha.
-- `modals/`: Contains all of the modal React Native components.
+- `/modals/`: Contains all of the modal React Native components.
-- `navigation`: Contains all of the different `react-navigation` navigators.
+- `/navigation`: Contains all of the different `react-navigation` navigators.
-- `redux/`: Contains the redux store, combiner, and all of the action and reducer files.
+- `/redux/`: Contains the redux store, combiner, and all of the action and reducer files.
-- `screens/`: Contains all of the screen React Native components.
+- `/screens/`: Contains all of the screen React Native components.
-- `styles/`: Contains a few files for global styles, notably typography and colors.
+- `/styles/`: Contains a few files for global styles, notably typography and colors.
-- `translations/`: Contains `.json` objects of translations for all supported languages, the Babel-Edit application file used to add and update translations, and the config file used by components to retrieve translations.
+- `/translations/`: Contains `.json` objects of translations for all supported languages, the Babel-Edit application file used to add and update translations, and the config file used by components to retrieve translations.
-- `app.json`: Expo configuration file.
+- `/app.json`: Expo configuration file.
-- `App.tsx`: The most top-level navigation component and the start of all rendering for Waha.
+- `/App.tsx`: The most top-level navigation component and the start of all rendering for Waha.
-- `constants.ts`: Some miscellaneous constant variables used throughout Waha.
+- `/constants.ts`: Some miscellaneous constant variables used throughout Waha.
-- `COPYING.txt`: Waha's license.
+- `/COPYING.txt`: Waha's license.
-- `languages.ts`: Contains metadata for all the languages available in Waha.
+- `/languages.ts`: Contains metadata for all the languages available in Waha.
-- `modeSwitch.ts`: Controls whether the app is in `prod` or `test` mode.
+- `/modeSwitch.ts`: Controls whether the app is in `prod` or `test` mode.
 Also used to store the current version number.
-- `tsconfig.json`: The configuration file for TypeScript.
+- `/tsconfig.json`: The configuration file for TypeScript.

 # Glossary